niloydeb02/media-layout/README.md

 # media-layout
-this is a practice of bootstrap layout practice with bootstrap class link:https://niloydeb02.github.io/media-layout/
+this is a practice of bootstrap layout  with bootstrap class link:https://niloydeb02.github.io/media-layout/